unnu/hangover/README.md

     start  - Tracks all file changes within current directory and it's subdirectories. stop   - Stops hangover.
-    status - Shows if hangover is running and wich directory is tracked. create - Creates a hangover repository in current directory. git    - Tunnels git commands on the hangover repository. gitk   - Starts gitk for the hangover repository.
+    status - Shows if hangover is running and which directory is tracked. create - Creates a hangover repository in current directory. git    - Tunnels git commands to the hangover repository. gitk   - Starts gitk for the hangover repository.